NikosAlexandris/i.landsat.import/README.md

 ================

 *i.landsat.import* is a GRASS-GIS module that imports Landsat satellite imagery scenes in GRASS GIS' data base.
+Alternatively, the module creates pseudo GRASS raster maps and links them directly to the original GeoTIFF files. [flag -e, see `r.external`]

-It treats Landsat scenes of both forms, `tar.gz` (packed and compressed) as well as (decompressed and unpacked) GeoTiFF files of a single scene that reside inside a directory named after the scene.
+It treats Landsat scenes of both forms, `tar.gz` (packed and compressed) as well as (decompressed and unpacked) GeoTiFF files of a single scene that reside inside a directory named after the scene. [option `scene`]

 The module handles also multiple scenes.
 It imports all bands that pertain to a scene in one indepenendet Mapset.
 If requested, multiple scenes are imported in one Mapset and band names are prefixed with each scene's unique identifier.

 The MTL metadata file is copied under the target mapset's `cell_misc` directory.
-This can be however overriden by using the `m` flag.
+This can be overriden by using the `-c` flag.
-Date (year, month, day) and time (hours, minutes, seconds, timezone) of acquisition are transferred to each imported band.
+Date (year, month, day) and time (hours, minutes, seconds, timezone) of acquisitions are transferred to each imported band. [see r.timestamp]

-The module has got some handy skills to print out only the number of scenes inside the `pool` directory, list basic metadata and bands that pertain to each scene as well as print out a valid TGIS list of timestamps (one to use along with `t.register`).
+The module has got some handy skills to print out only the number of scenes inside a given `pool` directory, list basic metadata and bands that pertain to each scene as well as print out a valid TGIS list of timestamps (one to use along with `t.register`).

 Examples
 ========